Pyramids of Giza, Egypt

 On the beach, you can wear a bikini.
 When you are going inside to your room or restaurant for lunch, you need to wear something on top of your bikini, for example, a dress, skirt or shorts, and a T-shirt.

-Men should wear long trousers, a shirt or a polo T-shirt without big writings and closed shoes.
-Shorts, flip-flops, or any beach wear is not allowed.
 Women as well should wear a smart dress, skirt, long trousers, and a blouse or shirt.
 When it comes to shoes you can wear elegant sandals or even high heels if you wish.

 If you are going out of the hotel resort, for example, buying some souvenirs, looking around the town, or going for a desert safari, your clothes should be more respectful.